 You will have to, obligatory, spend your first year of studies in one of the three Universities: University of Lleida, Padua or Lisbon.
-In the second year you may move to any other university of the consortium according to your specialization - except your first year institution.
-Then, you may stay in your second university during the entire second year, or move to another University in the second semester - including going back to your first year university.
+In the second year you may move to any other university of the consortium according to your specialization.
+For some 1st year universities, it is possible to stay in the same university and do the specialization there.
+Exceptions for University of Lisbon, and in case you wish to go to University of Tuscia but studied in the University of Padua during the 1st year.
+Notice that in order to obtain the title of Erasmus Mundus you should study at least in two countries different from the one where you took your previous degree.
+If your specialization is in a country different from your first year university, you may stay in your second university during the entire second year, or move to another University in the second semester - including going back to your first year university.